Raritan-Travel/aws_security_labs/00 - startHere/README.md

 # Starter Challenges
 ## Challenge One
-**Create a public webserver that serves content to the public.
+**Create a webserver that serves content to the public.
 Also, you will need to create a Bastion Host server to administer the web server.**

 ## Pre-Reqs
 - Create a public key to authenticate to the ec2 instances - name the key `mayas-keypair`.
 Save the keypair.